RAG as a Service | Managed Enterprise RAG

 Internal knowledge assistant

-RAG for internal teams: HR policy, IT procedures, legal guidelines, procurement policies, and operational playbooks.
-Employees ask questions in natural language and receive answers from the relevant policy document with the source cited and a link to the full document.
-Coverage across all internal documentation without employees needing to know which system a document lives in or what it is called.
-Conversation history for follow-up questions within a session.
-Confidential document access controls aligned to your directory groups.
-The internal knowledge system that replaces "email HR and wait for a response" for questions that have documented answers.
+RAG for internal teams covering HR policy, IT procedures, legal guidelines, procurement policies, and operational playbooks.
+Employees ask questions in natural language and receive answers from the relevant policy document with the source cited, with confidential document access controls aligned to your directory groups.
+It replaces "email HR and wait for a response" for questions that have documented answers.

 Vector database and retrieval infrastructure